NickLaughlin1/Amazon-and-Ebay-Scrape/README.md

 ```
 scrapy genspider example
 ```
-9. Now run the project with the command:
+9. Now cd into the spider folder and run the command
 ```
-scrapy crawl example
+scrapy runspider example_spider.py
 ```
    Then just type into the console/terminal what you want the csv file to be called and then what you want to search on Amazon.